Tutorial: Migrate PostgreSQL to Azure Database for PostgreSQL online using DMS (classic) via the Azure portal

 This configuration is necessary because Azure Database Migration Service lacks internet connectivity.

-• When using a firewall appliance in front of your source database(s), you may need to add firewall rules to allow the Azure Database Migration Service to access the source database(s) for migration.
+When using a firewall appliance in front of your source database(s), you might need to add firewall rules to allow the Azure Database Migration Service to access the source database(s) for migration.

 Important